NeerajaDjea/employeeManager/README.md

 **Note.js** and **MySQL** is required in order to run this script.

 1. Download or clone this repository into your local computer.
 2. In your MySQL client, run the ./db/employee.sql file to initialize the `Employee_Database` database.
-(Optional: Run `./db/seeds.sql` for sample data.)
+(Optional  Run`./db/seeds.sql` for sample data.)
 3.Install required npm packages using the package.json.
 4. Edit the `connection.js` file with your own credentials so the app can connect to your MySQL server.